alykoshin/git-pre-push/README.md

 [cover]: http://img.shields.io/coveralls/alykoshin/git-pre-push/master.svg?style=flat-square

 **git-pre-push** is a pre-push hook installer for `git`.
-It will ensure that your `npm test` (or other specified scripts) passes before you can commit your changes.
+It will ensure that your `npm test` (or other specified scripts) passes before you can push your changes.
 This all conveniently configured in your `package.json`.

-But don't worry, you can still force a commit by telling `git` to skip the `pre-push` hooks by simply committing using `--no-verify`.
+But don't worry, you can still force a commit by telling `git` to skip the pre-push hooks by simply pushing using `--no-verify`.

 This package is a fork from excellent [`pre-commit`](https://github.com/observing/pre-commit) package.
 If you need to hook on pre-commit, rely upon that original package.

-Tested under Windows.
+Works under Linux and Windows too.

 ### Installation